atlarge-research/opencraft/README.md

 rabbitmq-plugins enable rabbitmq_jms_topic_exchange
 ```

-##### RabbitMQ Configuration

-The broker has the following configuration options for RabbitMQ.
+Once you have setup RabbitMQ, you can start configuring it.
+The RabbitMQ broker has the following configuration options.

 ```yaml
 opencraft: